alanfrigo/wpml-rest-api/README.md

 * Adds `wpml_translations` field to REST API responses, showing the available translations for the post.
 * Allows updating the current language of the post.
 * Allows updating the post's translations.
-* Allow to enable a POST request for every blog post created.

 ## Installation